 So, you want to launch cybersecurity awareness training in your workplace.

-Frameworks defined by the Canadian Center for Cybersecurity (CCCS), NIST, cyber-insurance companies, and more define the need for user training because criminals exploit not only vulnerabilities in technology – they exploit people's behaviour.
+The Canadian Center for Cybersecurity (CCCS), NIST, cybersecurity insurance policies, and more highlight the need for user training because in addition to criminals exploiting vulnerabilities in technology, they exploit people's behaviour and emotions.

 People aren’t born knowing things like password best practices or phishing red flags.
 People also get busy and distracted.
 A cybersecurity awareness training program is an excellent way to teach employees to recognize, avoid and report threats, reducing cyber risk for your organization.